GHASS19/Customer-Churn/README.md

 ## Imbalanced Target Variable using Logistic Regression, Random Forest Model and Support Vector Machine to predict if the customer will churn.

+The Telecom Company wants to reduce their misclassification costs.
+They want to minimize their false positives (predicting churn when the customer doesn’t actually churn) which might result in unnecessary retention efforts, while false negatives (failing to predict churn when the customer actually churns) could lead to revenue loss.

 ## 1. The Data
 [The Data](https://archive.ics.uci.edu/dataset/563/iranian+churn+dataset)